Volume Two

 Once everyone nodded to show their consent, Ilya spoke.

-She wanted to tell them to not say Bahamut over and over, but her purpose for speaking was different.
+She wanted to tell them to stop repeating "Bahamut" over and over, but that wasn't her real purpose.

 "I-Ilya-sama?"

-"Helly, even if you made it here, it should have exhausted you considerably."
+"Helly, even if you made it here, the journey must have drained you considerably."

-Although mental fatigue wasn't a status, it was an important factor related to concentration.
+Mental fatigue wasn't a status, but it was an important factor in concentration.

-"Even if Bahamut were safe, Siren would grieve if anything were to happen to you."
+"Even if Bahamut were safe, the Siren would grieve if anything happened to you."

 "Ilya-sama… but, the island…"

 "Please, don't worry about that.
-As you can see, Partia is a fairy and came from the country of fairies.
+As you can see, Pasha is a fairy and came from the country of fairies.
 Gabriel knows the island where the demon god lives."

 Both of those areas were concealed, separated from the rest of the world.